emiketic/emiketic-starter-dev/docs/guidelines/react-redux.md

 import React, { Component } from 'react';
 import { connect } from 'react-redux';

-import * as Activity from '../Shared/Activity.service';
+import * as Activity from '../Shared/Activity';
+import * as Dialog from '../Shared/Dialog';

 import { $fetchTaskIndex } from './state';